 There are no bandwidth or speed limits, although the inevitable increased load on the free server’s means that speeds are not as good as when using ProtonVPN’s premium servers (at least in theory – in practice we found free servers to be almost as fast as the premium ones!).

-Free users cannot P2P download using this VPN, and are not be able to unblock streaming services such as Netflix.
+Free users cannot use this VPN for torrenting.
 Only one simultaneous connection is allowed, but there is nothing to prevent you from signing up to multiple free accounts.

 In the past, it was necessary to verify free accounts with an SMS message sent to your phone, so we are pleased to note that it is now possible to verify accounts using just an email address.
 And a disposable email address works just fine for this.